Azure/azure-sdk/docs/golang/design.md

 The Go idiom is to expose only synchronous methods.
 This allows callers to implement asynchronous calls as appropriate for their use-case.

+{% include requirement/MUSTNOT id="golang-api-sync-only" %} create any goroutines inside an API call or return any channels which implies concurrent behavior.
+This allows the consumer to control the concurrent implementation in a way that works best with their application.

+{% include requirement/SHOULD id="golang-api-async-helper" %} create higher-level abstractions that work asynchronously where appropriate, allowing consumers the ability to opt-in to the async behavior.

 ##### Naming

 {% include requirement/MUST id="golang-client-crud-verbs" %} prefer the use of the following terms for CRUD operations: